cmkobel/CompareM2/README.md

    # And save it into your .bashrc
    echo "export ASSCOM2_BASE=$ASSCOM2_BASE" >> ~/.bashrc && source ~/.bashrc
    ```
- * Clone this repo into that base path
+ * Clone this repo into that base path, and set an alias that makes it easy to run assemblycomparator from anywhere.
    ```
    git clone https://github.com/cmkobel/assemblycomparator2.git $ASSCOM2_BASE

+   # For HPC's with Slurm:
+   echo "alias assemblycomparator2='snakemake --snakefile ${ASSCOM2_BASE}/snakefile --profile ${ASSCOM2_BASE}/configs/slurm/ --cluster-config ${ASSCOM2_BASE}/configs/cluster.yaml'"

+   # For local setups:
+   echo "alias assemblycomparator2='snakemake --snakefile ${ASSCOM2_BASE}/snakefile'"

    ```
  * Optionally: Consider running the Kraken2 and mash screen set up scripts:
    ```